digi-embedded/android-sample-systemcpu/README.md

 While it is running, the application displays a set of panels.
 Each panel displays specific functionality provided by the API:

-  * CPU Cores: Allows you to enable and disable the different CPU cores.
+  * CPU cores: Allows you to enable and disable the different CPU cores.
-  * CPU Configuration: Allows you to configure the CPU frequencies and governor.
-Depending on the selected governor you will be able to configure advanced governor settings.
+  * CPU configuration: Allows you to configure the CPU frequencies and governor.
+Depending on the selected governor you can configure advanced governor settings.
-  * CPU Usage: Displays the overall usage of the CPU in % as well as the usage of each core.
+  * CPU usage: Displays the overall usage of the CPU in % as well as the usage of each core.
-  * PI Calculation Test: Executes an arithmetic test calculating the specified digits of the number Pi.
+  * PI calculation test: Executes an arithmetic test calculating the specified digits of the number Pi.
-  * CPU Status: Displays instant values of some CPU parameters such as temperature, overall usage and current frequency.
+  * CPU and memory status: Displays instant values of some CPU and memory parameters such as temperature, overall usage, current frequency, and free vs total memory.

 Compatible with
 ---------------